quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/refined_docs/book_notes/2A012---Reinforcement-Learning/2rla_part13_Summary.md

 #### Bootstrapping Over Multiple Time Intervals

-Background context: The text highlights that \(n\)-step bootstrapping can enable bootstrapping to occur over multiple time intervals.
+Background context: The text highlights that $n$-step bootstrapping can enable bootstrapping to occur over multiple time intervals.

-:p What is the benefit of using \(n\)-step bootstrapping for time intervals?
+:p What is the benefit of using $n$-step bootstrapping for time intervals?
 ??x
-The benefit of using \(n\)-step bootstrapping is that it enables bootstrapping to occur over multiple time intervals, freeing you from the tyranny of a single time step.
+The benefit of using $n$-step bootstrapping is that it enables bootstrapping to occur over multiple time intervals, freeing you from the tyranny of a single time step.
 This allows for updating actions more frequently while still benefiting from longer-term estimates. x??

 ---